wavelength-ide/wavelength-ide/README.md

 # wavelength-ide
 <p>
-Wavelength is THE IDE for the world's most awesome programming language : the untyped lambda calculus.
+Wavelength is THE IDE for the worlds most awesome programming language : the untyped lambda calculus.
 </p>

 <h3>Getting started</h3>